3.3. Purpose

 The function of integral management of the state and customs tax system materialises in a wide ensemble of activities, among which there are the following:

-2. The performance of functions in relation to the income of the Autonomous Communities and Autonomous Cities, both with regard to the management of the Personal Income Tax, as well as the collection of other income from said Communities, whether by legal provision or through the corresponding collaboration agreements.
+- The performance of functions related to the income of the Autonomous Communities and Autonomous Cities, both in relation to the management of Personal Income Tax and the collection of other income from said Communities, whether by legal provision or through the corresponding collaboration agreements.

-4. customs management and the repression of smuggling .
+- customs management and the suppression of smuggling .

-7. The collaboration in the prosecution of certain crimes , among which crimes against the public treasury and smuggling crimes stand out.
+- collaboration in the prosecution of certain crimes , including crimes against the public treasury and smuggling crimes.

 Likewise, other autonomous and local organs manage own taxes and transferred taxes.

-It should be noted that, to carry out the entrusted actions, the State Tax Administration Agency has to cross-check information and prepare profiles.
+It should be noted that, in order to carry out the actions entrusted to it, the State Tax Administration Agency has to cross-check information and create profiles.
 In any case, the purposes of these actions are those indicated above.

 The legal basis for this is found in article 22 of EU Regulation 2016/67 , where profiling is recognized when it is authorized by the law of the Union or the Member States that applies to the person responsible for the treatment.
-And where the use of specially protected data is also allowed when it is used to safeguard a general public interest of the Union or a Member State, referring to the tax field.
+And where the use of specially protected data is also permitted when used to safeguard a general public interest of the Union or a Member State, with reference to the tax area.

-In addition to what is described above, other treatments are carried out not associated with the management of the state and customs tax system, the purpose of which is described in each of the processing activities of this type carried out by the Tax Agency and which are accessible in the registry. of treatment activities.
+In addition to what is described above, other treatments not associated with the management of the state tax and customs system are carried out, the purpose of the treatment of which is described in each of the treatment activities of this type carried out by the Tax Agency and which are accessible in the registry of treatment activities.

 Record of processing activity